NBA Draft 2019: New Orleans Pelicans pick Zion Williamson first overall

 The 6-foot-7, 285-pound Williamson will have more of a burden placed on him after the Pelicans agreed over the weekend to trade Davis to the Los Angeles Lakers in exchange for point guard Lonzo Ball, forward Brandon Ingram, shooting guard Josh Hart and three first-round draft choices.

+The Memphis Grizzlies, fresh off trading veteran point guard Mike Conley to the Utah Jazz a day earlier, drafted Murray State's Ja Morant as Conley's heir apparent with the No. 2 pick.
+The New York Knicks drafted forward RJ Barrett, Williamson's Duke teammate, with the third overall pick to huge cheers from the New York crowd.

-Pelicans General Manager David Griffin did some more dealing before the draft, flipping the No. 4 pick New Orleans acquired from the Lakers to the Atlanta Hawks in exchange for the No. 8, No. 17 and No. 35 overall picks, along with a protected first-round pick from Cleveland in 2020 that Atlanta had.
+The Los Angeles Lakers took Virginia forward De'Andre Hunter with the fourth overall pick, but that was in name only.
+Los Angeles sent the fourth pick to New Orleans as part of the Davis trade before Pelicans General Manager David Griffin flipped it to the Atlanta Hawks earlier Thursday in exchange for the No. 8, No. 17 and No. 35 overall picks, along with a protected first-round pick from Cleveland in 2020 that Atlanta had.

 In addition to the No. 4 pick, the Hawks will receive the No. 57 overall pick, a future second-round pick and forward Solomon Hill from New Orleans.

 CLICK HERE TO GET THE FOX NEWS APP